niswat/home24-assignment/README.md

 Add a url in the box say `https://www.google.com` and click `check` button.

 Wait for sometime for the browser to display the output.
+Also depending on the number of internal and external links, some web pages might take a bit longer to render the output.
 ### List all images
 To list all the docker images
 ```